czcorpus/kontext/doc/INSTALL.md

 <a name="install_celery_worker"></a>
 ## Celery worker

-KonText uses [Celery](http://www.celeryproject.org/) worker queue for many computing-intensive tasks (many of them asynchronous).
+KonText uses a backend worker queue for many computing-intensive tasks (many of them asynchronous).
 It can run on the same machine as the main application but it can also run on a dedicated server (as long as the servers share a disk storage).

+Although it is possible to choose a backend calculation server from several variants, for production use, [Celery](http://www.celeryproject.org/) is currently the recommended way to go.

 ```
 sudo pip install Celery